-Life had been painfully difficult, but finally things seemed to turn for him.
+His life had been painfully difficult for the past year.
 Twelve years old, he recently moved in with his grandmother in Mayberry after his mother died.
-Despite the real pain of losing his mother, life had slowly gotten better.
+Despite the real pain of losing his mom, life had slowly gotten better.
 He had started an apprenticeship and had even made friends with a neighbor boy.

 Then hell found him.